Castoreum: History, Leathery Scent, and the Prohibition of This Animalic Note

 Vintage perfume bottle on fur with smoky, leathery ambiance evoking castoreum.

-Castoreum is a secretion derived from beavers.
-Though now banned in perfumery, it was once one of the most iconic natural animalic notes, alongside:
+Castoreum is an oily secretion derived from beavers.
+Though now banned in perfumery, it was once one of the most iconic natural animalic notes, alongside: Civet, Animalic musk, Ambergris, and Hyraceum.

 Discovered by Alexander the Great around 330 BC, animalic notes have long fascinated perfumers for their intensity and longevity.
-Used in small doses, they round out and sensualize a composition without being dominant.
+Used in small doses, they acted as precious fixatives, adding sensuality and depth without overwhelming the composition.

-Used since antiquity, castoreum was banned from perfumery around twenty years ago.
-The ban followed initiatives by groups such as WWF, due to the requirement to kill the animal.
+Castoreum was banned from perfumery around twenty years ago.
+This prohibition followed initiatives by groups such as the WWF (World Wildlife Fund) due to the necessity of killing the animal for its glands.

 Castoreum smells leathery, animalic, and smoky.
 It evokes nuances of fur, ink, plum, black olives, and dried fruits.